isaacs/path-scurry/README.md

   operations, and _much_ slower than `path.resolve()` for repeated path resolution.

+- `fs` An object that will be used to override the default `fs` methods.
+Any methods that are not overridden will use Node's built-in implementations.

+  - lstatSync
+  - readdir (callback `withFileTypes` Dirent variant, used for readdirCB and most walks)
+  - readdirSync
+  - readlinkSync
+  - realpathSync
+  - promises: Object containing the following async methods:
+    - lstat
+    - readdir (Dirent variant only)
+    - readlink
+    - realpath

 ### Interface `WalkOptions`

 The options object that may be passed to all walk methods.